daily word - verbal injury

 Add new comment

-daily word - come out
+daily word - joyful noise

 Dale Cresap's picture